compi-migui/tfg-doc/src/md/50_methodology.md

 <!--  Descripció d’equips i materials utilitzats per a la realització del treball, metodologia emprada i descripció completa dels experiments realitzats -->
 What we do and how.
 Detailed description of all tooling and data used.

-## Reproduction
+## Replication
-We reproduced a paper.
+We replicated a paper.
 Explain that.

 ### Original paper's methodology
 How did the paper do it?